zxsheather/vscode-acmoj/README.md

 1.  **Generate a Personal Access Token (PAT):**
     *   Log in to the ACMOJ website.
-    *   Navigate to your user settings (usually top-right corner menu) and find the "API" or "Developer Settings" section.
+    *   Navigate to your user settings (usually top-right corner menu) and find the "API" section.
     *   Generate a new Personal Access Token. **Crucially, ensure you grant it the necessary scopes** (e.g., `user:profile`, `problem:read`, `submission:read`, `submission:create`, `problemset:read`).
 Copy the generated token (it often looks like `acmoj-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`).
 2.  **Set the Token in VS Code:**
     *   Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).